Jennifer Wilber is an author and freelance writer from Ohio. She holds a B.A. in creative writing and English.

 Understanding Kohlberg’s Theory

 Kohlberg’s theory states that moral growth begins early in life and continues in stages throughout childhood, adolescence, and adulthood.
 Kohlberg’s theory of the six stages of moral development includes three levels of moral reasoning, which are further broken down into six stages.
-Understanding Kohlberg’s theory of moral development can help to teachers to guide the moral development of their students in the classroom.
+Understanding Kohlberg’s theory of moral development can help teachers guide the moral development of their students in the classroom.

 Level 1: Pre-Conventional Morality

-Level 1, or Pre-Conventional Morality, typically seen in young children between the ages of 4 and 10 years old.
+Level 1, or Pre-Conventional Morality, is typically seen in young children between the ages of 4 and 10 years old.
 This level consists of stage 1 and stage 2.
 Some children may develop from stage 1 to stage 2 more quickly than others, so it is important to take into consideration that some students may develop at different rates than others in your classroom.

 In stage 1 of this level, children tend to obey the rules only to avoid punishment.

-In stage 2, a child’s actions are based mainly on consideration for what other people can do for them.
+In stage 2, a child’s actions are based mainly on consideration of what other people can do for them.
 They tend to follow rules out of self-interest.

 Level 2: Conventional Morality

-Children typically reach the level 2, Conventional morality, between ages 10 and 13.
+Children typically reach level 2, Conventional Morality, between the ages of 10 and 13.
 Many individuals never move beyond this level in adulthood.
 This level includes Stage 3 and Stage 4.

 In stage 3, children evaluate morality based on the person’s motives behind their behavior.
-Children in this stage and can take different circumstances into account when deciding if an act was moral or not.
-Children in this stage often want to help others, can judge others’ the intentions, and can begin to develop their own ideas regarding morality.
+Children in this stage can take different circumstances into account when deciding if an act was moral or not.
+Children in this stage often want to help others, can judge others’ intentions, and can begin to develop their own ideas regarding morality.

 At stage 4, individuals become more concerned with respecting authority, maintaining social order, and doing their duty within society.
-In this stage, one considers an act morally wrong if it harms others or violates a rule or law.
+In this stage, one considers an act morally wrong if it harms others or violates a rule of law.

 Level 3: Post-Conventional morality